 Overview and Highlights

-The Huilacollo epithermal property is comprised of 3300 hectares of intense hydrothermal alteration that is consistent with epithermal Au/Ag mineralization over a 4 km by 6 km area.
-Contigious to the Huilacollo property are the Tacora and Andamarca properties, which the company acquired in August 2017.
+The Huilacollo epithermal property is comprised of approximately 3,300 hectares of intense hydrothermal alteration that is consistent with epithermal Au/Ag mineralization over a four-kilometer by six-kilometer area.
+It is located 52 km from Tacna and is accessible by road with nearby high-voltage power lines and water.
+Contiguous to the Huilacollo property are the Tacora and Andamarca properties, which Auryn acquired in August 2017.
 Auryn’s technical team believes the epithermal system on the Tacora licenses is the continuation of the same oxide gold epithermal system observed on the Huilacollo licenses.
 The Andamarca license provides Auryn with a strategic land position that is considered important from an infrastructure standpoint if future mining were to occur.

 Location & Infrastructure

 The Huilacollo property has excellent infrastructure with access by road, nearby high voltage power lines and water.

 Historical drilling has outlined a mineralized zone that is open for expansion along a 4km north-south trending corridor.
 Table 1 below highlights historical intercepts:

 |Intercepts were calculated using a minimum of a 0.2 g/t Au cut off at beginning and end of the intercept and allowing for no more than four meters of less than 0.2 g/t Au.
 True widths of the reported intercepts are believed to be approximately 60% of the drilled widths.|